 … and it doesn’t contain any cream, cheese or eggs.
 Amazing!!

 So how do we make a carbonara sauce using plant-based ingredients?
 There are a number of ways to achieve this, such as blending cashews or by making a roux using flour and dairy-free vegetable spread.
-However, inspired by a recipe I spotted in the January edition of Vegan Life magazine, the secret ingredient we used for this carbonara was silken tofu.
+However, the secret ingredient we used for this carbonara was silken tofu.

 Silken tofu is much softer and creamier than regular tofu, making it ideal for blending into creamy sauces, dips and desserts.
 It also makes a great egg replacer for egg-centric dishes like Frittata and Spanish Omelette.

 Here in the UK, silken tofu can be found in the world food section of major supermarkets (usually with the Japanese foods), as well as Asian supermarkets and health food shops.

 Traditional carbonara also includes pancetta (cured pork belly) or guanciale (cured pork cheeks).
 Incredibly, there are vegan pork alternatives now available in the shops, such as Vivera’s Bacon Pieces (currently available in the UK in Sainsburys) and Quorn Vegan Smoky Ham Free Slices.
 If you’re into meaty flavours and textures, this kind of option would definitely be worth trying as a healthier, cruelty-free alternative to pork.
 My family opted to use slices of sun-dried tomato instead.
 This worked well, adding bites of rich, savoury flavour and chewy texture.

 Mushrooms also work really well in this pasta dish, adding extra savouriness and chewy texture, so don’t hold back if you’re a mushroom fan.
 I used baby chestnut mushrooms sliced but I imagine that shiitake mushrooms would work great too.